vsharecodes/percvae/data/README.md

 ```

 ### Persona-Chat Dataset
 The `train.txt`, `valid.txt` and `test.txt` are example files to show the data format.
-Each file only contains two dialog sessions, which is not enough for model training.
+Each file only contains two dialog sessions, which are not enough for model training.

 * Download the Persona-Chat Dataset from [ParlAI](https://github.com/facebookresearch/ParlAI/tree/master/parlai/tasks/convai2).
 * Select **train\_self_original\_no\_cands.txt**